 Jump to:Page Content

-Environmental issues have become increasingly significant in democratic politics and are now a salient issue of global politics, both at the inter-state and transnational levels.
-This module focuses on the ways that different democratic polities are adapting to green, global concerns.
-What is the state of international negotiations about so-called green policies?
-What roles can markets and institutions play?
+Environmental issues have become increasingly significant in democratic politics and are now a salient issue of global politics, with climate change occupying central stage today.
+This course focuses on the ways that different democratic polities are tackling green, global concerns, and climate action in particular.
+What is the role of political systems?
+What roles can markets and regulation play?
 At what scale (local, national, federal, or supranational) are green policies most effectively executed?
-This module will identify the political challenges and dilemmas posed by green policies in democracies, discuss the best green policy tools in national, sub-national, and international contexts, and focus on the transnational venues of environmental activism and green policies that have developed recently around the world, with specific case-studies from America and Europe.
+What has been the role of international negotiations regarding environmental and climate action, particularly since the recent Paris agreement?
+This course will identify the political challenges and dilemmas posed by environmental policies in democracies, discuss the best policy tools in national, sub-national, and international contexts, and focus on the transnational venues of environmental activism and green policies that have developed recently around the world.
+Specific case studies will be developed in comparative perspective (such as renewable energy, green cities of the world) with regional insights (European Union, Americas, Asia, Africa…) and guest practitioners’ perspectives.